Your Privacy Rights

 Talent and Opportunities

-If you apply to Jane Southren Consulting for a job, we need to consider your personal information, as part of our review process.
+If you apply to Southren Group for a job, we need to consider your personal information, as part of our review process.
 We normally retain information from candidates after a decision has been made, unless you ask us not to retain the information.
 If we offer you a job, which you accept, the information will be retained in accordance with our privacy procedures for employee records.

 On our website, like most other commercial websites, we may monitor traffic patterns, site usage and related site information in order to optimize our web service.
 We may provide aggregated information to third parties, but these statistics do not include any identifiable personal information.